 St Louis North County

-Many people felt misused by the city of Kirkwood, with much of the community becoming strip malls and shopping centers, while the main purpose of originally joining the community was hoping they would receive help from Kirkwood.^
+Many people felt misused by the city of Kirkwood as much of the community became strip malls and shopping centers, while the main purpose of originally joining Kirkwood was the hope to receive help and benefits.^

-Beginning in the 1980s and 1990s and even into the 2000s, apartment complexes helped changed the racial makeup of North St. Louis County.
+Beginning in the 1980s and 1990s and into the 2000s, apartment complexes helped changed the racial makeup of North St. Louis County.

 The apartment complexes led many people to move to different parts of the county, due to a number of reasons, whether it was a fear of crime, property values decreasing, or not wanting to be around black residents.